 Device Security

 As you are aware, the frequency of cyber-attacks on companies’ systems is increasing—big or small, no one is excluded.
-This is precisely why security is the foremost concern regarding DLM.
+Subsequently, security becomes the foremost concern in data lifecycle management.
 Throughout its life cycle, data must be protected from threats.
-Unauthorized access, attempts to hack, or people mishandling data out of carelessness could cause major obstacles.
-A well-formulated DLM system works to thwart these problems by enabling safety measures.
-These measures include restrictions on access, usage of encryption, and consistent monitoring.
+Unauthorized access, hacking attempts, or careless mishandling can create major obstacles.
+Fortunately, a well-formulated DLM system thwarts these issues by enabling robust safety measures, including access restrictions, encryption, and continuous monitoring.

 Compliance with Regulations